Histoplasmosis is acquired by inhaling spores of the fungus.

 Histoplasma grows best in soil and dust that are contaminated with bird or bat droppings.
 Chicken farmers, construction workers, cavers (people who like to explore caves), and others who work with soil are most likely to inhale the spores produced by Histoplasma.
 The risk of infection is greatest when activity generates airborne spores (for example, tree or building removal at construction sites in areas where birds or bats live) or when exploring caves.

-Most people infected with Histoplasma do not develop any symptoms.
 Severe illness can result when large numbers of spores are inhaled.

 There are three main forms of histoplasmosis: